GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

     const luisModelUrl = process.env.LUIS_MODEL_URL || '{EndpointURL}';
     ```

 1. Add the LUISRecognizer into your bot by adding this line after the bot initialization (`new builder.UniversalBot(...)`).
 Out of the box, the Bot Builder SDK comes with a LUISRecognizer class that can be used to call the machine learning model you’ve trained using the LUIS portal.
+That class has a function named `onEnabled` where you can conditionally enable/disable the recognizer.
+It is usefull when you know you will not need LUIS extract intents and entities, like when the bot prompts the user and is waiting for a response.
+You can check more info [here](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentrecognizer.html#onenabled) about `onEnabled` function.
+You also can use the [onFilter](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.intentrecognizer.html#onfilter) function to filter the output from the recognizer.

     ```javascript
-    bot.recognizer(new builder.LuisRecognizer(luisModelUrl));
+    var luisRecognizer = new builder.LuisRecognizer(luisModelUrl).onEnabled(function (context, callback) {
+        var enabled = context.dialogStack().length === 0;
+        callback(null, enabled);
+    });
+    bot.recognizer(luisRecognizer);
     ```

     > **NOTE:** Intent recognizers interpret the user’s intent based on user input.
 Once the intent has been determined, recognizers will return a named intent that can be used to trigger additional actions and dialogs within the bot.
 Be aware that the recognizer will run for every message received from the user.